In this post

 Tutorial: Fine-tuning an Evaluation Metric in 10 Minutes

-In this guide, we'll
+In this practical guide, we'll

 upload application trace data for a customer service chatbot